Supporting mental health and wellness with innovative hybrid IT

-Mental Health Center of Denver utilizes robust, secure colocation and disaster recovery services to deliver mental well-being support across 35 locations.
+Mental Health Center of Denver utilizes a hybrid IT solution with colocation, hosted public cloud and professional services to deliver mental well-being support across 35 locations.

-Persistently increasing IT costs divert funds from well-being supports and practices
+Persistently increasing IT costs divert funds from well-being support and practices

 Mental Health Center of Denver is dedicated to providing the Denver community with outstanding support and programs to improve the well-being of its residents.
 With patient records and its scheduling software online, the organization is largely reliant on technology to conduct business, improve efficiencies and deliver innovative programs to treat its patients across all its locations.
 Simply put, downtime brings Mental Health Center of Denver’s mission to a halt as it cannot schedule appointments, access records or offer technology-driven programs.

 When Mental Health Center of Denver initially outgrew its on-premise IT environment, it opted to outsource its infrastructure to a hosted private cloud provider.
 Over the years, the costs associated with this solution continued to escalate, diverting dollars from important customer-facing opportunities such as hiring additional case managers.
 To better control its IT expenses, Mental Health Center of Denver reevaluated its infrastructure to find a solution that offered a more predictable and steady cost structure.

 A hybrid IT solution of colocation, security, and professional services support well-being mission